nshie/SplitSpace/README.md

 (My old keyboard PCB broke and I needed a replacement)

 ### Design
-- Fits in KBDFans 5 degree 60% case (the case I owned at the time of designing this PCB)
+- fits in KBDFans 5 degree 60% case (the case I owned at the time of designing this PCB)
-- Hotswappable with MX style switches
+- hotswappable with MX style switches
 - USB Type-C
 - RGB underglow
 - 3 spacebar keys